You are here

 The Prospect rapidly gained a following for its dedication to sports and a 150-seat interior (plus a 40-seat patio that overlooks U Street) adorned with sports memorabilia.
 The food is a modern, gourmet take on tailgating must-haves (hello, Peruvian chicken tacos and loaded nachos with venison chili) and the place offers a broad selection of beer, cider and cider-based cocktails.
 Oh, and the TVs.
-There are more than 40 HD flat screens can display gridiron action.
+There are more than 40 HD flat screens to display the big game.

 We’re willing to wager that this is the only sports bar in town to host a jam-packed drag queen brunch each Sunday (it’s also one of the city’s top gay bars).
-But after the brunch crowd has gone home, the place reverts to one of the city’s finest spots to root for your team.
+But after the brunch crowd has gone home, the place reverts to one of the city’s finest spots to watch a game.
 Multiple TVs on both floors mean you’ll be able to catch a marathon of sports, including plenty of pigskin pageantry.